Tarrapunchia/miniShell/README.md

 This project was an invaluable learning experience in process handling, memory management, parsing, data structures...<br>
 In summary: in shell behavior (which i loved :).

+## Contributors
+This project is part of the 42 School Network (42Luiss Firenze) and was done together with three other amazing programmers: Ulisse Colla (ucolla), Stefano Montuori (smontuor) and Tommaso Picchio (tpicchio).